Arvindus

 Side Effects

-Usage of deodar ceder essential oil on the manners as described under the paragraph 'Usage' is deemed safe.
+Usage of deodar ceder essential oil on the manners as described under the paragraph 'Useage' is deemed safe.
 For completeness however can the following points of attention be mentioned.
 Consult when hesitant a doctor or therapist.

 • General: May contain toxins, but not in health threatening doses.